openebs/dynamic-localpv-provisioner/docs/tutorials/hostpath/xfs_quota/enable-xfs-quota.md

 2. All of the nodes used for hostpath storage must have [the 'xfsprogs' package installed](./prerequisites.md#install-the-xfsprogs-package).
 3. The BasePath used by the provisioner [should be mounted with XFS project quotas enabled](./prerequisites.md#mount-filesystem-using-pquota-mount-option).

+>**Note:** You may [use a loop device with XFS filesystem](./use-xfs-fs-with-loop-device.md) for XFS Quota.
+With a loop device based setup, you don't have to have an XFS root filesystem or external disks with XFS.

 ### Install the OpenEBS Dynamic LocalPV Provisioner
 Install the OpenEBS Dynamic LocalPV Provisioner using the following given below.
 For more installation options, refer to [the quickstart guide](../../../quickstart.md).
 ```console